teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 This document is the local, canonical entry point for Mediabot's plugin platform.
-It records the MB740 baseline, the MB741 command catalogue and the migration direction toward API v3.
+It records the MB740 baseline, the MB741 command catalogue and the executable MB742 API v3 foundation.
 It does not enable a plugin or grant a new capability.

 ## Current baseline

-Mediabot currently supports two extension forms:
+Mediabot currently supports three extension forms:

 - trusted in-process Perl modules managed by `Mediabot::PluginManager`;
 - trusted external Perl, Python and Tcl scripts executed without a shell across the `mediabot-script-v1` JSON boundary.
+- experimental API v3 package directories with strict manifests, bounded contexts and explicit load/enable lifecycle.

 API v2 sidecars already have fail-closed manifests, bounded input and output, transactional command/event mounting, lifecycle cleanup, controlled actions and